back

 Coca-Cola’s iconic contour bottle design is an example of early branding and trademark protection.
 By securing the contour design early, Coca-Cola created a recognisable package that consumers associate with quality and authenticity.

 Had Coca-Cola not trademarked its bottle design, competitors could have replicated it, diluting the brand's identity.
 The contour bottle has become a symbol of Coca-Cola, contributing to billions in revenue over the years.
+Check out the best packaging designs as shortlisted by DesignRush.

 Location branding: “I ❤️ NY”